Contemplative Fire is a dispersed community of Christ at the edge, inviting us into transformative awareness.

 You can see a video interview with Philip about his spiritual background and the founding of Contemplative Fire here.
 Also on the Media page are audio interviews with Companions about the lineage of Contemplative Fire.

-At the Community Weekend in 2016, Companions supported the setting up of the Hub.
+At the Community Weekend in 2016, Companions supported the setting up of The Hub.
 Over the past two years, The Hub has organised Wisdom on The Way days, a weekend retreat in February 2018, and other core events.
 They also set up the Community discussion page on this website.
 If you are a Companion but cannot access it then please let our administrator Tina Towey know.